nissbran/identity-server-workshop/README.md

 We have an business application handles transactions for cards.
 This application consists of a number of services:
 * A Transaction api -- When an customer uses his or her card in a store the transaction api is called.
-* A Admin api -- Used by the admin portal and the customer portal.
+* A Admin api -- Used by the admin web.
-* A Admin portal -- Allow card admins to create cards.
+* A Admin web -- Allow card admins to create cards.
-* A Customer portal -- Allows card customers to see their balance and transactions
+* A Statistics web -- Allows card admins to se statistics for card purchases

 ## Problem description